-Jennings Avenue in Santa Rosa has always been a major east-west passage for pedestrians and bicyclists.
-It has a safer, car-free route across the train tracks compared to Guerneville Road to the north and College Avenue to the south.
-Jennings connects neighborhoods to shopping, schools, services and bicycle routes.
+For more than 100 years prior to 2016, Jennings Avenue in Santa Rosa served as a major east-west route for pedestrians and bicyclists.
+It provided a much safer, lightly trafficked route across the train tracks, compared to Guerneville Road to the north and College Avenue to the south.

+The street has been closed to automobile traffic at the SMART tracks for decades.
+Nevertheless, cyclists and residents of nearby neighborhoods have crossed the tracks there to reach the post office, shops, schools, medical services, and restaurants.
 The importance of this crossing is underlined by the fact that it is part of the Santa Rosa General Plan, the North Station Area Specific Plan and the Bicycle-Pedestrian Master Plan.
-It helps to reduce dependency on cars; improving traffic flows and the environment.
+It helps to reduce dependency on cars, improving traffic flows and the environment.

 Purple arrow on map marks where Jennings Avenue crosses the train tracks.